 Now you know the best place to live in Spain, find out how

-There are many reasons that Expats love Spain.
+There are many reasons that Expats move to Spain.
 And this article has given you a great jumping-off point to find your perfect Spanish home.
 Check out our Moving to Spain guide for everything you need to get started.

 One thing Expats in Spain don’t love is the red tape and bureaucracy.
 But, a good Spanish Immigration lawyer can help with all your paperwork.
 You’ll need to find a visa or residence permit that suits, and then start the immigration process.

 And, once that is sorted, you can get on with enjoying all that this remarkable country has to offer.
 Be adventurous, and you will have the time of your life.